 The Chair adjourned the meeting at 11:15 a.m.

-CERTIFIED a true and correct copy of the Minutes of the Regional Board of the Peace River Regional District from a Special meeting held on March 19, 2020 in the Regional District Office Board Room, Dawson Creek, BC.

-Brad Sperling, Chair

-Tyra Henderson, Corporate Officer
+. , nutes of the Regional Board of the Peace River Regional ch 19, 2020 in the Regional District Office Board Room, Brad Sperling, Chair Tyra Henderson, Corporate Officer

 MARCH BOARD MEETING MINUTES